Neradoc/Circuitpython_Keyboard_Layouts/PICODUCKY.md

-How to use a layout this with the pico-ducky repository.
+How to use one of these layouts with the pico-ducky repository.

 #### Go to the [latest release page](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts/releases/latest), look if your language is in the list.